-The schedule for product rotation should use a 'First-in First-out' rule (FIFO).
+The schedule for product rotation should use a 'First-in First-out' (FIFO) rule.

 Display units are not considered storage units and should not be used to store raw ingredients.
-Display units must be maintained at or below 41°F (5°C).
+Display units must be maintained at or below $41^{\circ}F$ (5°C).

-Frozen storage unit(s) have the capacity and are operating correctly to assure the frozen foods are maintained solidly frozen, preferably at /or below 0oF (-18°C).
+Frozen storage unit(s) have the capacity and are operating correctly to assure the frozen foods are maintained solidly frozen, preferably at /or below 0°F (-18°C).

-Routine monitoring for proper refrigerated storage unit temperatures involves use of a continuous timetemperature recording device or by periodic checks with a thermometer.
+Routine monitoring for proper refrigerated storage unit temperatures involves use of a continuous time-temperature recording device or by periodic checks with a thermometer.
 All recorders and thermometers are calibrated periodically or as needed (Appendix 2 - Calibrations).
 When storage conditions above 41°F (5°C) are detected, an evaluation is conducted of all products stored in the unit.
 The evaluations will document considerations for the actual temperature of the products and duration of exposure.
 All temperature abused, off-color, off-odor, off-condition, out-of-date or otherwise suspect product is discarded.

-Frozen products are thawed in refrigeration (below 41°F / 5°C) in a manner to prevent cross-contamination with other refrigerated foods.
+Frozen products are thawed in refrigeration at or below 41°F / 5°C in a manner to prevent cross-contamination with other refrigerated foods.
 If more rapid thawing is necessary, the products are placed in clean flowing water no warmer than 70°F (21°C) only until thawing is complete.
-Product does not have to reach 70°F to be thawed.
 Do not allow products to thaw beyond 41°F (5°C) continuing processing or return to proper refrigeration.
 Packaging is recommended to protect the product from direct contact with the thaw water.
 If thawing requires direct water contact with the food, the procedure should be conducted in a sanitized sink or container that is designated or dedicated to this operation.
 Thawing is not conducted in water warmer than 70°F or at room temperature.